 And by this I mean be agile enough to embed the latest digital marketing opportunities directly into your business before the herd have even realised that new pastures even exist.

-Let’s open up those pastures and go new big client hunting together now.
-Land grab like an early adopter on steroids.
+So let’s open up those pastures and go new big client hunting together now.

 An early adopter.